-VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: VI.C.1.a) efforts to enhance the meaning that each resident finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; ^(Core) [Moved to VI.B.2.d)] VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts resident well-being; ^(Core) VI.C.1.c) evaluating workplace safety data and addressing the safety of residents and faculty members; ^(Core)
+- VI.C.1.
+The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: - VI.C.1.a) efforts to enhance the meaning that each resident finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; ^(Core) VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts resident well-being; ^(Core) VI.C.1.c) evaluating workplace safety data and addressing the safety of residents and faculty members; ^(Core)

 Background and Intent: This requirement emphasizes the responsibility shared by the Sponsoring Institution and its programs to gather information and utilize systems that monitor and enhance resident and faculty member safety, including physical safety.
-Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse safety events.
+Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse events.

-VI.C.1.d) policies and programs that encourage optimal resident and faculty member well-being, including the opportunity for residents to attend medical, mental health, and dental care appointments, to include those scheduled during their working hours; and, (Core)
+VI.C.1.d) policies and programs that encourage optimal resident and faculty member well-being; and, (Core)

 Background and Intent: Well-being includes having time away from work to engage with family and friends, as well as to attend to personal needs and to one's own health, including adequate rest, healthy diet, and regular exercise.
-The intent of this requirement is to ensure that residents have the opportunity to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
-Residents must be provided with time away from the program as needed to access care, including appointments scheduled during their working hours.

-Residents must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.
+VI.C.1.d).(1) Residents must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.